Can Dogs Eat Milk?

 The Full Picture

 A few tablespoons of cow's milk or goat's milk is generally safe as an occasional treat for dogs that tolerate dairy.
 However, many dogs are lactose intolerant — they lack sufficient lactase enzyme to digest lactose, the sugar in milk.
-This can cause diarrhea, vomiting, gas, and abdominal discomfort.
+This can cause diarrhoea, vomiting, gas, and abdominal discomfort.
 Puppies can digest their mother's milk, but this ability diminishes with age.
 Plant-based milks (oat, almond, soy) should also be used cautiously — check for xylitol and added sugars.

 What You Should Know